 People with the open-minded characteristics, likable personality, calculated risk management, emotional stability, grit (willingness to continuously evolve), and ability to learn new skills/ideas are often identified as emerging leaders.
 (Source: 15 Ways to Identify a Bad Leader)

 4) Profitability — Once you have the products out in the market, you have to focus on developing profits through sales, and controlling cost.
-You aim on creating profitability through cost control, increasing WTP (Willingness to Pay).
+You aim at creating profitability through cost control, increasing WTP (Willingness to Pay).
 WTP relies on the effective marketing — creating substantial interest from the target audience, gaining the attention on your content, and engaging them to like, share and even sign-up for newsletters, converting them into a paid users, and retaining them by satisfying their post-purchases.
 (Interest, Attention, Engagement, Conversion, and Retaining of your customers).
-You can employ also financial analyst to identify which aspect of your business is not efficiently creating profits, and reduce cost.
-Most often, the fastest way a large company create profit is through cutting jobs (Layoffs), removing debts, and focusing on core competency.
+You can employ also a financial analyst to identify which aspect of your business is not efficiently creating profits, and reduce cost.
+Most often, the fastest way a large company creates profit is through cutting jobs (layoffs), removing debts, and focusing on the core competency.

 Running a business is not easy.